 What should I feed my African grey parrot?

-Although wild African grey parrots have access to seeds all year round, the types of seeds they feed on change throughout the year, as different plants come into season.
+Although wild African grey parrots have access to seeds all year round, the types of seeds they feed on change throughout the year as different plants come into season.
 The commercial seed mixes offered to many captive parrots tend to be high in fat and deficient in many nutrients.
 If these mixes are fed as the only source of food, African grey parrots could become ill and ultimately die prematurely.
-To make matters worse, often, birds will pick through a large bowl of commercial seed mix and selectively eat 1 or 2 "favorite" types of seeds, limiting their nutrient intake even further.
+To make matters worse, birds will often pick through a large bowl of commercial seed mix and selectively eat one or two "favorite" types of seeds, limiting their nutrient intake even further.
 They often preferentially choose peanuts and sunflower seeds that are particularly high in fat and deficient in calcium, vitamin A, and other nutrients.
 Their selective appetite can further predispose them to malnutrition.

-Commercially available pelleted diets have been developed to meet all of a bird's nutritional needs.
+Commercially available pelleted diets have been developed to meet most of a bird's nutritional needs.
 Different formulations are available for different life stages and for the management of certain diseases.
-There are many good brands of pelleted foods in the marketplace, and to suit the preferences of different birds, pellets come in different flavors, colors, shapes, and sizes.
+There are many good brands of pelleted foods in the marketplace.
+To suit the preferences of different birds, pellets come in different flavors, colors, shapes, and sizes.

-NEVER withdraw seeds entirely without first being certain the bird is trying the pellets, as well as eating some fruits and vegetables.
-Monitoring the bird’s weight on a digital scale that weighs in 1-gram increments is also a way for owners to be sure that birds are maintaining their weight during the transition.
-Birds are stubborn, but they can be trained.
-While transitioning a seed-junkie to a pelleted diet can be stressful for both you and your bird, with proper guidance from a knowledgeable veterinarian, you will ultimately be able to improve your bird’s nutrition.
+NEVER withdraw seeds entirely without first being certain your bird is trying the pellets, as well as eating some fruits and vegetables.
+Monitoring your bird’s weight on a digital scale that measures in gram increments is a way to be sure your bird is maintaining its weight during the transition.
+Consult your veterinarian if you encounter any problems with this transition or with the health of your bird.
+Remember that you train your bird.
+Do not let your bird train you.